kny5/fabacademy_antonio_anaya/docs/assignments/week04.md

 3. Using the machine interface select "Load material" option and accept to confirm. ![vinyl_01.jpg](../../images/week04/vinyl_02.jpg)
 4. Check the correct placement of the material of the machine. ![vinyl_01.jpg](../../images/week04/vinyl_01.jpg)

-**Notes**: The auto-blade will perform a test to find the right leveling of the cut end of the tool.
+The auto-blade will adjust itself depending on the settings you have selected on the software, altough Silhouette Studio will give you predefined settings.